oneops/oneops-training/includes/user-3-advanced-examples-1-intro.md

 ## Course Mechanics

-- Three one hour long sessions with breaks
+- One hour long session
 - Sit back and watch instructor demos
 - Ask questions any time
 - Reproduce after class at your own pace

 Note:
 - Remind people to mute their audio line
+- later longer session

 ## Prerequisites